neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

       );
     }
     ```
-- Save and run the code and now we have 2 working routes!
+- Save and run the code, and we now have 2 working routes!
    - Note: The count will persist when navigating client side routes.

 The completed app can be found [here](./assets/week6-react/my-app.zip).